ge-stam/Remote-Monitoring-Heart-Rate/README.md

 To run the program, specify the path to the input video in the preprocessing.read_video() function on line 13 of main.py.
 To alter the frequency range to be filtered, change the values assigned to freq_min and freq_max on lines 8 and 9.

+This application was created for the purposes of a Biomedical Course at National Technical University of Athens.